edwinm/memoize-cache-decorator/README.md

 heavy calculations, network requests, file system operations and database operations.

 With support for:
-- For Node.js and browsers
+- For Node.js and browsers (Node.js only as module for now, working on commonjs version)
 - Methods and getter functions
 - Cache expiration
 - Clearing the cache